 With 23-million people in this country living in long-term recovery, there is an untapped constituency with the potential to radically alter the course of this public health crisis.
-Individually and collectively, by simply being open about life today, people can demystify recovery, destigmatize addiction, and change the horrific fact that millions of people struggling with substance use disorders are neglected, criminalized and left dying from a treatable disease.
+Individually and collectively, by being open about life today in recovery, people can demystify recovery, de-stigmatize addiction, and change the prospects for millions of people struggling with substance use disorders who don’t know recovery is possible.